mpv-player/mpv/DOCS/man/en/options.rst

     :1:       FreeType autohinter, light mode
     :2:       FreeType autohinter, normal mode
     :3:       font native hinter
-    :0-3 + 4: The same, but hinting will only be performed if the OSD is rendered at screen resolution and will therefore not be scaled.

     The default value is 0 (no hinting).